bufbuild/protobuf-es/docs/writing_plugins.md

 ### Importing

-Generating import statements is accomplished via a combination of the `print` function and another function on the generated file object:  `import`.
-The approach varies depending on the type of import you would like to generate.
+Generating import statements is accomplished via a combination of the methods `import` and `print` on the generated file object.

 #### Importing from an NPM package

-To generate an import statement from an NPM package dependency, you first invoke the `import` function, passing the name of the import and the package in which it is located.
+To import from an NPM package, you first invoke the `import` function, passing the name of the symbol to import, and the package in which it is located.
 For example, to import the `useEffect` hook from React:

 ```ts
 const useEffect = f.import("useEffect", "react");